↑

 How to Find Time for Self-care in Your Busy Schedule

-• Time to meal plan, shop, and prepare healthy food for our family.
+• Meal plan, shop, and prepare healthy food for our family.

 I used to struggle with this problem – a lot.

-You see, if you prioritize tasks based your values, you can find time for self-care in your busy schedule.
+If you prioritize your tasks, you can find me-time in your busy schedule.

 Contents hide

-2 2 Prioritize Tasks Based on Your Values List
+2 Prioritize Your Tasks Based on Your List

-3 3 Assess & Triage – How to Find Time for Self-care in Your Busy Schedule
+3 Assess – How to Find Me-Time in Your Busy Schedule

 3.1 How to Assess

-4 Triage Steps to Find Time for Self-care in Your Busy Schedule
+5 Eliminate Tasks to Find Me-Time in Your Busy Schedule

-If you haven’t thought of these yet, don’t worry because we’ll do that now.
+If you haven’t thought of your values before, don’t worry because we’ll do that now.
+(I have my list below as an example.)

-You can start it and keep adding to it as you think of more later.
+Take a minute to write down your values and create an official values list.
+You can start now and keep adding to it as you think of more later.

 1. Faith/God